wouterken/itsi/docs/content/features/_index.md

 {{% /details %}}

 {{% details title="Non-blocking by design" closed="true" %}}
-* Itsi is underpinned by <target="_blank" a href="https://hyper.">hyper</ar/) and <target="_blank" a href="https://tokio.">tokio</ar/) and as such is fundamentally an evented, non-blocking server.
+* Itsi is underpinned by <a target="_blank" href="https://hyper.rs/">hyper</a> and <a target="_blank" href="https://tokio.rs/">tokio</a> and as such is fundamentally an evented, non-blocking server.
 Whether you're proxying, serving large files, or delegating to Ruby endpoints, `Itsi` remains responsive, even under heavy load.
 {{% /details %}}

 ## Ruby